KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Disclaimer: the content of this post is a reflection of my career journey and not specific to my work at JPMorganChase.

+In Ferris Bueller's Day Off, one of my favorite movies, after a day of adventures across Chicago, Cameron famously tells Ferris that he doesn't think he'd seen anything good.

+I am happy to report that I saw everything good.

 <!--
 https://2025.djangocon.us/schedule/
 -->